-- Openshift Username - Openshift Password
+- · OpenShift Username - OpenShift Password

-Download the Openshift Command Line Interface and install it in your local platform, and then follow steps below to generate your Kubernetes credential:
+Download the OpenShift Command Line Interface and install it in your local platform, and then follow steps below to generate your Kubernetes credential:

-- 1 Log into Openshift and generate an intermediate Kubernetes configuration file. - 1 After logging into Openshift, click Command Line Tools on the upper right. - 2 Click the button next to the Session token field, copy the command, and then paste it in your local Command Line Tool.
+- 1 Log in to OpenShift and generate an intermediate Kubernetes configuration file. - a After logging in to OpenShift, click Command Line Tools on the upper right. - b Click the button next to the Session token field, copy the command, and then paste it in your local Command Line Tool.
 Make sure to find the intermediate Kubernetes configuration file under <use Home>/.kube/config on your local platform.

-3 On your local platform, browse to open this configuration file.
+c On your local platform, browse to open this configuration file.
 You may see the context similar to the following.
 Record <config-cluster-name> for later use.